 Get out your pitch pipe, and sing along as the SEC begins in the first quarter of 2007 to look at proposals for regulatory rules that have been “harmonized” in an attempt to, if not eliminate, then greatly reduce, conflicts, duplication, and confusion, in a new hybrid set of rules from NASD and NYSE and a new, merged self regulatory organization.

-If what SEC Chairman Christopher Cox and NASD Chairman and CEO Mary Schapiro each spoke of at the Securities Industry and Financial Markets Association (SIFMA) conference in Boca Raton on November 9 and 10 comes to pass, a harmonious set of rules from the NASD and NYSE, and a unified self regulatory organization (SRO) for broker/dealers and exchanges may be well on its way.
-This must be music to the ears of broker/dealers who have seen the amount of time and money spent on compliance skyrocket since 2003, and been frustrated dealing with multiple--and sometimes conflicting--sets of regulations.
+If what NYSE Regulation, Inc., CEO Richard Ketchum said at the International Symposium for Chief Regulatory Officers in Tokyo on November 6, and SEC Chairman Christopher Cox and NASD Chairman Mary Schapiro each spoke of at the Securities Industry and Financial Markets Association (SIFMA) conference in Boca Raton on November 9 and 10 comes to pass, the harmonious set of rules from the NASD and NYSE, and a unified self regulatory organization (SRO) for broker/dealers and exchanges may be well on its way.
+This must be music to the ears of broker/dealers who have seen the amount of time and money spent on compliance skyrocket since 2003, and been frustrated dealing with multiple sets of regulations.

-"All of that hard work has essentially been completed--and the resulting recommendations are even now being reviewed internally at the NYSE and NASD.
-As a result, I expect that we will soon see proposed rule changes filed with the SEC for the purpose of harmonizing the NYSE and NASD rules," Chairman Cox said in a speech to the newly-launched SIFMA, which combined the Securities Industry Association and the Bond Market Associations into one industry association/lobbying group.
+“All of that hard work has essentially been completed–and the resulting recommendations are even now being reviewed internally at the NYSE and NASD.
+As a result, I expect that we will soon see proposed rule changes filed with the SEC for the purpose of harmonizing the NYSE and NASD rules,” Cox said in a speech to the newly-launched SIFMA, which combined the Securities Industry Association and the Bond Market Associations into one group.